WoutPitje/AiQuizMaker2/Documentation/performance-optimization.md

 # 0 * * * * /path/to/performance-monitor.sh >> /var/log/quiz-performance.log
 ```

-Use this guide to optimize your AiQuizMaker instance for your specific use case and requirements.
+Use this guide to optimize your QuizAi instance for your specific use case and requirements.